keystonejs/keystone-storage-adapter-s3/README.md

 The main use of this is to allow slow data migrations.
 If you *don't* store these values you can arguably migrate your data more easily - just move it all, then reconfigure and restart your server.

 - **etag**: The etag of the stored item.
 This is equal to the MD5 sum of the file content.

+# Migrating from keystone 0.3

+The fields have been structured to make the new type mostly-compatible with the old keystone s3 field field.
+The only difference is that `filetype` has been renamed to `mimetype`.

+# License

+Licensed under the standard MIT license.
+See [LICENSE](license).